brettChapman/Nimbus_Cluster/README.md

 ### Setup NFS data volume

 #### 1. It is advised to first mount a large volume to your master node, outlined here: [Attaching a storage volume](https://support.pawsey.org.au/documentation/display/US/Attach+a+Storage+Volume).

-Note: I created instances with 300GB each root volume, and added an additional volume of 30TB to be mounted to my master node (I had 33TB volume quota).
+An example of a 10 node cluster with 1 master node, first create instances with 300GB each root volume, and add an additional separate volume of 30TB to be mounted to the master node from a volume quota of 33TB.

 #### 2. Look in /etc/hosts on the master node (node-0 in this case):
 ```